-We are asking our stockholders to vote, on an advisory basis, to approve the compensation of our NEOs as disclosed in this Proxy Statement in accordance with the rules of the SEC and Section 14A of the Exchange Act.
-This proposal gives our stockholders the opportunity to express their views on our NEOs' compensation.
-This vote is not intended to address any specific item of compensation, but rather the overall compensation of our NEOs and the agreements and practices described in this Proxy Statement.
+We are asking our stockholders to vote, on an advisory basis, to approve the compensation of our Named Executive Officers as disclosed in this Proxy Statement in accordance with the rules of the SEC and Section 14A of the Exchange Act.
+This proposal gives our stockholders the opportunity to express their views on our Named Executive Officers' compensation.
+This vote is not intended to address any specific item of compensation, but rather the overall compensation of our Named Executive Officers and the agreements and practices described in this Proxy Statement.
 This vote is advisory and is therefore not binding on us or the Board.
-The Board values the opinions of our stockholders, and to the extent there is any significant vote against the NEO compensation as disclosed in this Proxy Statement, we will consider our stockholders' concerns and will evaluate what, if any, actions are necessary to address those concerns.
+The Board values the opinions of our stockholders, and to the extent there is any significant vote against the Named Executive Officer compensation as disclosed in this Proxy Statement, we will consider our stockholders' concerns and will evaluate what, if any, actions are necessary to address those concerns.

-Our executive compensation program is designed to align pay with short- and long-term company performance, to put a substantial portion of compensation at risk, and to reward unique or exceptional contributions to overall sustainable value creation for stockholders.
-Because the Board believes that the compensation of our NEOs as described in "Executive Compensation" appropriately addresses those objectives, it recommends that the stockholders approve the following advisory resolution:
+The Company uses external compensation expertise and benchmarking to ensure that its executive compensation program is competitive and appropriate while being designed to align pay with short and long-term company performance, to put a substantial portion of compensation at risk, and to reward unique or exceptional contributions to overall sustainable value creation for stockholders.
+Because the Board believes that the compensation of our Named Executive Officers as described in "Executive Compensation" appropriately addresses those objectives, it recommends that the stockholders approve the following advisory resolution:

-RESOLVED, that the stockholders approve the compensation of the Company's named executive officers as disclosed in the "Executive Compensation" section of this Proxy Statement pursuant to Item 402 of SEC Regulation S-K, including the executive compensation tables and related disclosures.
+RESOLVED, that the stockholders approve the compensation of the Company's Named Executive Officers as disclosed in the "Executive Compensation" section of this Proxy Statement pursuant to Item 402 of SEC Regulation S-K, including the executive compensation tables and related disclosures.

-The affirmative vote of a majority of the shares voting for or against this proposal is required to approve the compensation of our NEOs.
+The affirmative vote of a majority of the shares voting on this proposal is required to approve, on an advisory basis, the compensation of our Named Executive Officers.
 For purposes of determining approval of this proposal, an abstention will have the same legal effect as a vote "against" the proposal and broker non-votes will not affect the results of this vote.